 Very often the risk of non-payment by a sovereign state is the greatest hurdle associated with funding a bilateral investment treaty arbitration.

-Clients investing substantial resources in financing arbitration, law firms considering working on a full or partial contingency or third-party funders may be confident of success on jurisdiction and merits, however they may be concerned about the risk that the state will delay in paying or ignore any award.
+Clients investing substantial resources in financing arbitration, law firms considering working on a full or partial contingency or third-party litigation funders may be confident of success on jurisdiction and merits, however they may be concerned about the risk that the state will delay in paying or ignore any award.

 One solution is Arbitration Award Default Insurance.

-AAD is an insurance policy that can purchased by the claimant that will pay, up to the limit of cover, the amount that the respondent state has failed to pay within a certain period of time from the final due date for payment.
+AAD is an insurance policy which protects the claimant against a respondent state’s failure to pay an award made against them.
+Typically, the policy will respond to pay a portion of the amount a respondent state has failed to pay within a certain period of time, up to the limit of cover.

 See what our clients have said about us and our services.